samapriya/evap-docs/docs/index.md

 Historically, water management agencies such as the Bureau of Reclamation (Reclamation) have relied on evaporation estimates from Class A pans for water budget and accounting purposes.
 While simple and relatively inexpensive to maintain, Class A pans and the associated evaporation estimates have known biases relative to more advanced estimation techniques.
 This bias, which can depend on water body characteristics like depth and volume, is often attributed to a lack of heat storage in Class A pans relative to real water bodies.

+## Reclamation Database

+The BOR Reservoir Evaporation API provides public access to historical, and near-real-time daily evaporation estimates for 247 Bureau of Reclamation reservoirs located across the 17 western states.
+Reservoir evaporation estimates are generated using the Texas A&M Daily Lake Evaporation Model (DLEM) (Zhao and Gao, 2019; Zhao et al., 2024).

 This project developed a daily reservoir evaporation database which can be freely accessed and visualized by water managers and stakeholders.
 This database contains historical and near real-time, high quality data records of evaporation rates and volumes for major reservoirs.
+This API delivers high-quality data records of evaporation rates and volumes for major reservoirs.
+The evaporation estimates incorporate meteorological forcing data and reservoir storage information to provide the best available estimates of reservoir evaporation.

 Data can be accessed interactively via the web interface at:
 - [https://dri-apps.earthengine.app/view/bor-reservoir-evaporation](https://dri-apps.earthengine.app/view/bor-reservoir-evaporation)